 If you may sell your veterinary practice in the future, it is beneficial to determine its current value while you can still have time to make changes.
 Improving your practice value even years before you are ready to sell may help increase profitability now and

-You’ve trained for years to become a veterinary doctor, and now you may want to make the leap into hospital ownership.
-The good news is that the demand for veterinary services is likely to remain strong, with pet ownership a high priority for many families.
+Congratulations!
+You spent years training to become a veterinarian and now you want to transition into hospital ownership.
+On a positive note, there is a high demand for veterinary services that will likely remain strong since pet ownership is a priority in many families.
+Nevertheless,

-As a practice owner, you are directly responsible for the financial performance of your dental practice.
-This responsibility may require you to understand the cash flow of your business – the numbers you plan to achieve in order to meet your obligations and earn a
+As a practice owner, you are directly responsible for your dental practice’s financial performance.
+As such, you need to understand the business’ cash flow.
+Cash flow refers to the numbers needed to meet your financial obligations, earn a profit, and the ways to generate those

-Most established dental and orthodontic practices regularly reinvest about 6% of their annual production back into marketing.
-For the average practice that produces $780,000 each year that means $3,900 per month is invested in marketing.
-For startups, lenders typically allot $20,000-$25,000 of the initial practice
+Many dental and orthodontic practices reinvest about 6% of their annual production into marketing for their practices.
+Therefore, a practice that generates $780,000 each year invests $3,900 each month in marketing.
+For startup practices, lenders typically allot $20,000-$25,000 of the initial loan for marketing in